What are you hiding? How to win Hearthstone’s Just a Hallucination Tavern Brawl

 This will not end well for you.

 Each player starts with 3 mana allowing the game to get going faster.
 In addition to the Hallucination cards, your deck will have several spells from the class you picked.
 This is a Wild Brawl so you’ll have a wide range of spells.
 Buffs and removals are quite helpful.
-In my games thus far, the decks haven’t had any minions, so any Recruit effects are useless.

 How to win Just a Hallucination Tavern Brawl